 Update—August 1, 2022: The Good Food NY bill did not advance before the 2022 New York legislative session adjourned, but we will continue our efforts to improve food procurement practices in the Empire State.
 We are grateful for each action you took to support farm animals and the citizens of NY, and we look forward to collaborating with you on this bill next year.

 Millions of meals are served each year within New York’s schools, hospitals, correctional facilities and other public institutions.
 These establishments spend well over $1 billion annually on food, but current state law requires them to purchase food from the “lowest responsible bidder.”
 This policy forces institutions to source the cheapest option for the food they prepare and serve, making it nearly impossible to purchase animal products that meet higher welfare standards.

-Fortunately, Senator Michelle Hinchey and Assembly Majority Leader Crystal Peoples-Stokes recently introduced groundbreaking legislation (S.7534/A.8580) that will allow New York institutions to spend up to 10% more to source food from vendors that meet specific values-based criteria, including animal welfare.
+Fortunately, Senator Michelle Hinchey and Assembly Majority Leader Crystal Peoples-Stokes introduced groundbreaking legislation (S. 7534/A. 8580) that will allow New York institutions to spend up to 10% more to source food from vendors that meet specific values-based criteria, including animal welfare.

 Thank you, New York, for all you do for animals.